 Note: The warnings are particularly strong for this game, and discuss serious topics.

 Drugs are used to harm the player during brutal interrogation scenes.
-Some cursing is present when you fight against the mafia and government, with there being F bombs thrown around.
+Some cursing is present when you fight against the mafia and government, with F bombs thrown around.
 As mentioned earlier the entire premise of the game is somewhat troubling when viewed in the light of the Church’s teaching on free will.
 The game also somewhat emphasizes secular humanism, utilitarianism, relativism, though not to the degree that its predecessor, Persona 4 accepts relativism.
 There is also the use of tarot cards by a certain physic in game and the game’s general theming being around the ideas that specific tarot cards capture.
 The plot also somewhat follows the Hero’s Journey according to the traditional interpretation of the tarot cards.

 You have the ability to take your party members to the confessional so they can remember moves they have forgotten – however none of them approach the sacrament correctly.
 They believe it was some form of counseling and reflecting on the past when it is really about being sorry for our sins, opening saying them, and receiving forgiveness.
 There is also a scene where your friend Yusuke wishes to paint the crucifix to escape his art rut.
 The scene somewhat has the characters jokingly posing, but is an overall respectful scene and even has a priest explain the importance of the crucifix, God’s ability to bring hope from utter despair.
 Then there is also the ability to use sacramental bread and wine (from the description, they thankfully do not seem to be consecrated), a Ouija board and even holy water against enemies in battle.

 Then despite the game shaming and even showing what improper sexual conduct can lead to, the game has several scenes where characters dress up in provocative costumes and allude to sexual acts, although no sexual acts take place.
 There are also the troublesome romances you can pursue mentioned earlier such as your little sister figure and various adult women who are much older then you.
 Then there is a persona that is based on Male Genitalia, which comes from a Buddhist legend.
-There is also a crush that a little girl in the game has on you, but it’s more an admiration and a childish crush then something more worrisome.
+There is also a crush that a little girl in the game has on you, but it’s more an admiration and a childish crush than something more worrisome.